One Of Scotland's Most Outstanding Sporting Estates For Sale

-An exceptional Scottish deer forest, a located in the beautiful West Highlands, is on sale for offers over £2.5million.
+An exceptional Scottish deer forest, located in the beautiful West Highlands, is on sale for offers over £2.5million.

 Ledgowan Estate, located between Achnasheen and Lochcarron in Wester Ross, lies amidst the dramatic and stunning scenery of the West Highlands and offers some of the finest deer stalking in Scotland.

 The estate is truly a ‘jewel in the Highlands’ and is renowned for its deer stalking which is amongst the finest around, offering both gentle and challenging stalking and an excellent quality of beast.
 Ledgowan extends to some 11,100 acres and is delightfully private, yet readily accessible to nearby Inverness.

 The Lodge at Ledgowan is situated at the eastern end of the estate on the edge of the small village of Achnasheen, along with the two estate cottages and deer larder.
 Ledgowan is a traditional style lodge, believed to date back to 1880 and offering a wealth of family accommodation with eight bedrooms and four bathrooms.
 The formal public rooms retain elegant period features including open fireplaces, shuttered windows and ornate cornicing.

 There are effectively three stalking beats on the estate, with a good stock of deer providing an average annual cull of around 36 stags and 35 hinds.
 With the estate rising from about 500 feet to 2,870 feet at the summit of Carn Gorm, the southerly views towards Monar and Pait, and westerly over to Glencarron and the coast, are immensely spectacular.

 The estate also offers enjoyable walked up grouse shooting, and with five different beats, the ground is traditionally never shot twice in a season.
 The grouse shooting could be developed further, whilst along the shores of Loch Gowan, a productive snipe bog also produces some good sport.